Lyapunov Exponents

 $ Def: Given two orbits initially separated by d(0) in phase space, the corresponding Lyapunov exponent is

-:= limt to infty (1/t) ln(d(t)/d(0)) , meaning d(t) d(0) exp{t} as t .
+λ:= limt → ∞ (1/t) ln(d(t)/d(0)) , meaning d(t) ~ d(0) exp{λt} as t → ∞ .

-* Time scale: The time tL:= 1/ over which nearby trajectories separate by a factor of e.
+* Time scale: The time tL:= 1/λ over which nearby trajectories separate by a factor of e.

 * And attractors: Fixed-point attractors yield all negative Lyapunov exponents, periodic orbits a zero one, and strange attractors at least one positive one.

-@ Calculation: Wolf et al PhyD(85) [from time series]; Habib & Ryne cd/94 [symplectic]; Kandrup et al PRE(02)ap/01 [and microcanonical distribution]; Terzic & Kandrup PLA(03)ap/02 [estimate]; Stachowiak a0810-PhD [algorithm].
+@ Calculation: Wolf et al PhyD(85) [from time series]; Habib & Ryne PRL(95)cd/94 [symplectic]; Kandrup et al PRE(02)ap/01 [and microcanonical distribution]; Terzić & Kandrup PLA(03)ap/02 [estimate]; Stachowiak PhD(08)-a0810 [algorithm].

-@ Test bodies in curved spacetime: Wu & Huang PLA(03)gq; Wu et al PRD(06).
+@ Test bodies in curved spacetime: Wu & Huang PLA(03)gq; Wu et al PRD(06)-a1006; > s.a. geodesics.

-@ And general relativity dynamics: Motter PRL(03)gq [cosmological models]; > s.a. chaotic motion, chaos in the gravitational field.
+@ And general relativity dynamics: Motter PRL(03)gq [cosmological models]; > s.a. chaotic motion; chaos in the gravitational field.

-@ Other applications: Gerlach a0901-in [asteroids, numerical].
+@ Other applications: Gerlach a0901-proc [asteroids, numerical].

-@ In quantum mechanics: Man'ko & Vilela Mendes PhyD(00)qp [phase space approach]; Ballentine PRA(01) [for classical-quantum differences]; Falsaperla et al FP(02)qp/06; Kondratieva & Osborn qp/05-in [based on Moyal phase space quantization]; Majewski & Marciniak JPA(06)qp/05.
+@ In quantum mechanics: Man'ko & Vilela Mendes PhyD(00)qp [phase space approach]; Ballentine PRA(01) [for classical-quantum differences]; Falsaperla et al FP(02)qp/06; Kondratieva & Osborn qp/05-proc [based on Moyal phase space quantization]; Majewski & Marciniak JPA(06)qp/05; Berenstein & García-García a1510 [upper bound on the Lyapunov exponents, and entanglement entropy growth rate].

 @ Finite-time: Aurell et al JPA(97); Szezech et al PLA(05) [and dynamical traps of chaotic orbits].